nicholaspung/productivity-app/pm.md

 todos

+- styles
+  - change cursor to loading whenever an action is taking place
 - calendar
   - add an option to see past habits
   - add a hover effect to change background color on individual habits